TheKingHippopotamus/hippo-sentiment/README.md

 # Hippo-Sentiment

-A production-ready microservice for scraping AI-generated stock summaries .
+A production-ready microservice for scraping AI-generated stock summaries.
 Built with Flask, Selenium, and modern web technologies.

 # TRY IT OUT -- 2 Options 🦛

 https://hippo-sentiment-975377229992.us-south1.run.app/

 https://hippo-sentiment-ev63kd7dva-vp.a.run.app

 ## Overview

 This microservice provides a RESTful API and web interface for automatically scraping AI-generated stock summaries from Some Capital Markets Platform.
-It uses Selenium WebDriver to access The Platforms, locate AI summary b[...]
+It uses Selenium WebDriver to access The Platforms, locate AI summary blocks, and extract structured data including sentiment analysis.

+The system is designed with privacy in mind - it processes data on-demand and never stores sensitive content, only metadata for audit purposes.
+All scraping operations are tracked with unique request IDs, and the system includes comprehensive error handling, rate limiting, and caching mechanisms.

 ### Screenshots